Barry J. Jacobs

-Before joining HMA, he was the Director of Behavioral Sciences for the Crozer-Keystone Family Medicine Residency Program where he oversaw family medicine residents performing interviewing techniques, basic mental healthcare skills, and assessments of family influence on health.
-He also led an interprofessional team in his health system’s complex care management program for high-utilizing frail elderly patients, as well as for younger Medicaid patients with complex social problems.
+Before joining HMA, he was the director of behavioral sciences for the Crozer-Keystone Family Medicine Residency Program.
+He trained physical and behavioral health students and led an interprofessional team in his health system’s complex care management program for high-utilizing frail elderly patients, as well as for younger Medicaid patients with complex social problems.

 A former magazine journalist, he loves to do research, conduct interviews and write.
 In the mid-1980s, he helped put together the first Rolling Stone encyclopedia of rock and roll and wrote extensively for The Village Voice.
 Today, he writes a monthly self-help column for family caregivers on AARP.org.